Real-normalized differentials: limits on stable curves: Abstract

 \section{Abstract}

 We study the behavior of real-normalized (RN) meromorphic differentials on Riemann surfaces under degeneration.
-We determine all possible limits of RN differentials in degenerating sequences of smooth curves, and describe the limit in terms of solutions of the corresponding Kirchhoff problem.
-We further show that the limit of zeroes of RN differentials is the set of zeroes of a twisted differential --- a collection of meromorphic RN differentials on the irreducible components of the stable curve --- that we explicitly construct.
+We describe all possible limits of RN differentials on any stable curve.
+In particular we prove that the residues at the nodes are solutions of a suitable Kirchhoff problem on the dual graph of the curve.
+We further show that the limits of zeroes of RN differentials are the divisor of zeroes of a twisted differential --- an explicitly constructed collection of RN differentials on the irreducible components of the stable curve, with higher order poles at some nodes.

-Our main new tool is an explicit solution of the jump problem for meromorphic differentials on Riemann surfaces --- constructed in plumbing coordinates by using the Cauchy kernel on the normalization of the nodal curve.
-Since this kernel does not depend on plumbing coordinates, we are able to approximate the RN differential on a smooth plumbed curve by a collection of meromorphic differentials on the irreducible components of a stable curve, with an explicit bound on the precision of such approximation.
-This allows us to also study these approximating differentials at suitable scales, so that the limit under degeneration is not identically zero.
-These methods can be applied more generally to study degenerations of differentials on Riemann surfaces satisfying various conditions.